MicrosoftDocs/Viva/Viva/glint/setup/program-set-up.md

 # Program Setup in Program Summary

 The **Program Setup** page is the first configuration page within *Program Summary*.
-It allows you to define the basics of your program.
+This is where you define the basics of your program.

 :::image type="content" source="../../media/glint/setup/program-setup-from-program-summary.png" alt-text="Screenshot that shows the Program Setup page for configuration within the Program Summary.":::